AKRGames/AlterTrack-archive/archive/tweets/EverySingleAlterTrackTweetEver.md

 At 7:15 PM, he tweeted a sort of disclaimer on when his AU started concepting and it's inspirations.
 > The concept of this project and the AU itself started en May of this year, so it's not an attempt of copy Saturday Night Swappin.
 This all came from me and some inspirations from a skin mod made by Sonknux

-The "skin mod made by Sonknux" in question is the *Rapper GF* mod and can be found [here](https://gamebanana.com/mods/186939).
+The "skin mod made by Sonknux" in question is the *Rapper GF* mod and can be found [here][rapperGF].

 -> [link to tweet](https://twitter.com/DanDevDream/status/1450254153415073799) <-
 ___